Welcome everybody to the Nursery section of the website.

 Reading at home

 We encourage you to share a book with your child at least five times a week.
-We will send a reading book home on a Monday in a clear folder, and would like books to be returned on a Friday in the clear folder provided.
+We will send a reading book home on a Monday and would like books to be returned on a Friday.
 A member of the Nursery Team will read with your child once a week on their reading day.

 Homework will be given at the beginning of each new term.
-You have the term to complete the activities and post them onto tapestry.
+You have the term to complete the activities and post them onto Seesaw.

-Your child's learning journey is on Tapestry.
+Your child's learning journey is on Seesaw.
 You will also be able to comment, like pictures and post activities/ homework from home.
 Please see a member of the Nursery team if you are struggling to access your account.
-You can also communicate to your teacher through tapestry.

 In Nursery all of our children are special and unique and we appreciate the importance of building strong relationships with the children and families that we work with.
 Our children our divided into Key Worker groups.
 As a parent there are lots of things that you may want to share about your child with us at the beginning of the day such as if they are feeling poorly, if they haven’t slept properly, or if something has upset them, for example.
 You are welcome to share this with us and they will ensure that your child has a good day at Nursery.

-If your child is at home self-isolating, work will be provided via Tapestry for your child to complete.
+If your child is at home self-isolating, work will be provided via Seesaw for your child to complete.
 This will reciprocate the work being covered in class.
-Please check Tapestry daily for updates and challenges set.
+Please check Seesaw daily for updates and challenges set.

 Water bottles, snacks and spare clothes